Matsurika Kanriden: Manga

 A manga adaptation illustrated by Waka Takase began serialization in Akita Shoten's shōjo manga magazine Princess on August 6, 2018.
 The manga's chapters have been compiled into twelve tankōbon volumes as of October 2025.

 A manga adaptation of the Jūsansai no Tanjōbi, Kōgō ni Narimashita spin-off series illustrated by Mito Aoi began serialization in the same magazine on March 6, 2020.
-Its chapters have been compiled into eight tankōbon volumes as of July 2025.
+Its chapters have been compiled into nine tankōbon volumes as of March 2026.